 Kinetic Fighting courses will be scheduled each year, and students from Kodomon who train in the Self Defence Classes or our Tough Choices Courses will be able to register to train in these more advanced courses.

-Additional specialist elements will also be offered to qualified Kinetic Fighting Operators after Level 3.
+Additional specialist elements will also be offered to qualified Kinetic Fighting Operators after the introductory courses.

 These will include specialist courses on: